 Emergency Medicine | Health Policy | Health Services Administration | Health Services Research

 Nasir, Seif Laeth Sari, "Quality of Emergency Departments in Amman Evaluated by the Availability of Essential Emergency Equipment" (2014).
 Independent Study Project (ISP) Collection.
-Paper 1802.
+1802.